Fodor's Expert Review Honolulu Museum of Art

-Originally built around the collection of a Honolulu matron who donated much of her estate to the museum, the academy is housed in a maze of courtyards, cloistered walkways, and quiet, low-ceilinged spaces.
-There's an impressive permanent collection that includes Hiroshige's ukiyo-e Japanese prints, donated by James Michener; Italian Renaissance paintings; and American and European art.
+Originally built around the collection of a Honolulu matron who donated much of her estate to the museum, the academy is housed in a maze of courtyards, cloistered walkways, and quiet, low-ceiling spaces.
+There's an impressive permanent collection that includes the third-largest collection of Hiroshige's ukiyo-e Japanese prints in the country (donated by James Michener); Italian Renaissance paintings; and American and European art by Monet, van Gogh, and Whistler, among many others.
 The newer Luce Pavilion complex, nicely incorporated into the more traditional architecture of the place, has a traveling-exhibit gallery, a Hawaiian gallery, an excellent café, and a gift shop.
 The Doris Duke Theatre screens art films.
-This is also the jumping-off point for tours of Doris Duke's estate, Shangri-La.
+This is also the jumping-off point for tours of Doris Duke's estate, Shangri La.
 Admission here includes same-day entry to Spalding House, formerly the Contemporary Museum.
-Call or check the website for special exhibits, events, and films.